Public Records Resources for Douglas, Wisconsin

 How to search for someone recently arrested in Douglas County, Wisconsin?

 To search for someone recently arrested in Douglas County, Wisconsin, you can contact the Douglas County Jail.
 The facility provides an inmate lookup service where you can inquire about current detainees.
-You may also visit the Douglas County Sheriff's Office website for more information on recent arrests and booking details.
+You may also visit the local Sheriff's Office website for more information on recent arrests and booking details.
 The jail is located at 1316 N 14th St, Superior, WI 54880.

 Mugshots or booking photos in Douglas County, Wisconsin, can be obtained from the Douglas County Sheriff's Office.
 They may provide access to these records through their official website or upon request at their office.
 For online access, you might need to use the Wisconsin Circuit Court Access (WCCA) portal, which sometimes includes booking photos as part of the case details.